flutter/website/src/platform-channels.md

 1. Navigate to the directory holding your Flutter app, and select the `ios` folder inside it.
 Click OK.

-Next, we add support for Swift in the standard template setup that uses
+Next, add support for Swift in the standard template setup that uses
 Objective-C:

 1. Expand Runner > Runner in the Project navigator.